clarklindev/socketio-robertbunch/05-agarClone/start-to-final/README.md

 - figure out where the items on stage are

 # 48. Socketio app organization
+- EVERYTHING in public/ is client side
+- EVERYTHING regarding sockets (socketStuff) /express (expressStuff) is server side

 - index.js - this is the file we will run with node
 - server.js - where the servers are created - create our servers and export them (socketio and express server)
 - expressStuff/expressMain.js - purpose is to be an entrypoint for all express stuff